l3aconator/accessibility-scouts-camp/pages/03.sound/screen-readers/default.md

 ![ILLUSTRATION](forest-through-trees.png)

-As you’ve seen so far through the sight manual a strong focus on content, image alt tags, and adding the extra aria attributes to our markup.
+As you’ve seen so far through the vision manual a strong focus on content, image alt tags, and adding the extra aria attributes to our markup.
 Well guess what?!
 You’ve already learned about most of the tools to make a site accessible and screen readers happy.
 In turn that makes your users happy.
 Get to it!
 We'll have some examples here shortly, but practicing yourself will make your knowledge grow exponentially.
 </div>
 </section>

 <section>
 <div class="container--content section--marg">
 <div class="box purple stripe" markdown="1">
 Try some of them out.
-Go to a website you’ve never been to, a social media site, or even site you’ve developed.
-Close your eyes and see if you can navigate using the keyboard and maybe dictation.
+Go to a website you’ve never been to, a social media site, or even a site you’ve developed.
+Close your eyes and see if you can navigate using the keyboard and a screen reader.
 You’ll be surprised at how much harder it is easier to use if a good job was done or how easy it is if a good job was done.
 </div>
 </div>
 </section>